MAIF/shapash/CONTRIBUTING.md

+# How to open a GitHub issue & file a bug report

+Before opening a pull request to contribute, we prefer that you create an issue in first time.

+An issue will open a discussion to evaluate if the problem / feature that you identify is elligible, and legitim for Shapash.

+A Pull Request must be linked with an issue.
+Before you open your issue, please check what issues are already open to don't duplicate issues.
+Define if it's a feature or a bugfix.

+Next, Shapash team, or community, will answer you to see if your issue must be implemented in Shapash, or if it can be resolved easily without a pull request.

 # How to contribute to Shapash Open source

 This guide aims to help you to contribute to Shapash.
 If you found any problems, improvement to do, or you want to help us to develop features, you can help us to make Shapash better.